 Applying for a student loan with a cosigner can help you qualify for a lower interest rate and will save you money over the life of the loan.
 But what if you don’t have someone available or willing to cosign for your student loans?

 Fortunately, federal student loan options don’t require a cosigner to qualify.
 However, it can be challenging to get approved for private loans with no cosigner.
 This article will cover how to apply for student loans and pay for college when you don’t have the option of using a cosigner.

 How to Apply for Federal Student Loans Without a Cosigner

 The Department of Education offers a direct loans, and the good news is, you don’t need a cosigner to apply.
 You should always apply for federal student loans first because they come with lower interest rates and more favorable loan terms than private loans.
 Plus, their repayment plans provide a lot more flexibility such as income-driven repayment plans, forbearance, deferment, and student forgiveness programs.

 To apply, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
 If you’re applying as a dependent student, you’ll need your parents’ help to complete the application.
 If you’re applying independently, you can complete the form on your own.

 The FAFSA is what colleges will use to determine how much federal aid you will qualify for.
 By filling it out, you could be eligible for scholarships and grants, which are free money you can apply toward your tuition.

 Once you’ve completed the FAFSA, you’ll receive a Student Aid Report (SAR) summarizing the information you submitted.
 You should check this carefully for any inaccuracies.
-Then in the coming weeks, you’ll begin receiving offer letters from the schools you applied at.
+Then in the coming weeks, you’ll begin receiving offer letters from the schools you applied to.

 The 4 Types of Federal Student Loans